microsoft/sarif-vscode-extension/README.md

 ## Development

 `F5` launches this extension.
 Subsequent changes are watched and rebuilt.
 Use command `workbench.action.reloadWindow` to see the changes.
+For more details see [Contributing to SARIF Viewer](CONTRIBUTING.md).

 Other common tasks:
 | Command | Comments |